 Ethnography of Right-Wing Activism

-Tyler's ethnographic study of rural right-wing activists intent on forming a 51st state was published by Qualitative Sociology in 2020.
-In that article, he argues activists form ideas about the government based on their perceptions of morality and capacity.
-This "state schema" explains why the activists agitate for resistance against the state and federal governments but also practice dedicated civic engagement at the county and municipal levels.
-This perspective upends the tendency to characterize political activism as driven by either anti- or pro-state attitudes, instead showing how assumptions of (im)morality and (in)capacity pattern attacks on and support for the state.
+Before the pandemic kept me out of the field, I conducted an ethnography of rural right-wing activists intent on forming a 51st state along the Oregon-California border.
+In an article published by Qualitative Sociology in 2020, I argue the activists form ideas about the government based on their perceptions of morality and capacity.
+This "state schema" explains why the activists promote conspiracy theories implicating the state and federal governments but also practice dedicated civic engagement at the county and municipal levels.
+This perspective upends the tendency to characterize right-wing activism as driven by anti-state attitudes, instead showing how assumptions of (im)morality and (in)capacity pattern attacks on and support for the state.

-Prior to Berkeley, Tyler worked at a daily newspaper in Oregon, where his reporting focused on political tensions in a former mill town experiencing rapid tourism-driven growth.
-He also covered the armed occupation of a wildlife refuge and debates over the implementation of marijuana legalization.
-Before becoming a journalist, Tyler earned his bachelor's degree in sociology from the University of Chicago.
+Prior to Berkeley, I worked at a daily newspaper in Oregon, where my reporting focused on political tensions in a former mill town experiencing rapid tourism-driven growth.
+I also covered the armed occupation of a wildlife refuge and debates over the implementation of marijuana legalization.
+Before becoming a journalist, I earned a bachelor's degree in sociology from the University of Chicago.

-A work of public sociology drawn from Tyler's research and journalism career was published by the Berkeley Journal of Sociology in 2022.
+A work of public sociology drawn from my research and journalism career was published by the Berkeley Journal of Sociology in 2022.

 tyler_leeds [at] berkeley [dot] edu